Neroware/GodotRx/README.md

 ### Type Fixation
 GDScript is a fully dynamically typed language.
-This has many advantages, however, at some point, we might want to fix types of a certain computation, after all, variables can get type hints as well!
-Since Godot does not support generic types of Observables, we can still fix the type of an observable sequence with the `oftype` operator.
-Now we can be sure to always receive items of the wanted type.
+This has many advantages, however, at some point, we might want to fix types of a certain computation.
+Variables can get type hints as well, after all!
+Since Godot does not support generic types of Observables, we can still fix the type of a sequence with the `oftype` operator.
+Now observers can be sure to always receive items of the wanted type.
 Generating a wrong type will cause an error notification via the `on_error` contract.
-Per default, it also notifies the programmer via a push-error message in the engine.
+Per default, it also notifies the programmer via a push-error message in the editor.

 This would be a good style, I think:
 ```swift